LpaRiccardo/node-red-contrib-ui-time-scheduler-it/README.md

-# node-red-contrib-ui-time-scheduler
+# node-red-contrib-ui-time-scheduler-it
-A node-red-ui time scheduler for the Node-RED Dashboard.
+Italian localization of the origianl node-red-ui time scheduler for the Node-RED Dashboard.

 | ![](images/time-scheduler.jpg) | ![](images/time-scheduler-em.jpg) |
 | :----------------------------: | :-------------------------------: |